 In addition to Tibetan, people working in the tourism industry speak English.

-Despite of being the second largest province in China after Xinjiang, Tibet has the lowest population density.
+Despite being the second largest province in China after Xinjiang, Tibet has the lowest population density.
 The total population of Tibetans is estimated to be around 6 million, including people living in TAR, as well as in other Tibetan regions in China, such as Sichuan, Qinghai, and Tibetan Autonomous Prefecture.
 Total number of Tibetans in the Tibetan Autonomous Region is around 3.3 million.

 An estimated number of Han Chinese living in Tibetan territories is approximately 7.5 million.